Defence in Depth as a Cyber Risk Prevention Tactic

 Unfortunately, that won’t do much.
 In order for multiple defences to be effective, they need to have different types of failure modes.
 In other words, the holes in the cheese must not align.

-A preventative approach requires tools with different failure modes.
+A layered approach requires tools with different failure modes.

 That is why using two passwords does not count as two-factor authentication or mounting two switches in the same rack does not provide redundancy against fire.